jderam/FREEd6/03_how_to_play.md

 When a character is reduced to 0 hit points, they are unconscious and dying.
 On their next turn, the only thing they can do is make a *saving throw*.
 If successful, they gain one hit point, regain consciousness, and their turn ends.
 If the saving throw fails, they will get one more chance on their following turn to make a saving throw, but this time with *disadvantage*.
 Failure on this roll indicates death.
 If another character comes to their aid before their turn comes up, with perhaps a health potion or some healing magic, this whole saving throw business can be neatly avoided.

-## Rest
+## Rest and Recovery

+### Full Rest
-A serving of food and water, combined with a full night's rest causes a character to fully regain any lost hit points.
+A serving of food and water, combined with a full night's rest (preferably in a safe location) causes a character to fully regain any lost hit points.

-## Conditions
-- **Blinded**
-  - Cannot see
-  - Combat checks against have advantage
-  - Combat checks made have disadvantage
-- **Charmed**
-  - Fast-talk checks against are made with advantage
-- **Confused**
-  - At the start of each turn, roll a die to determine behavior
-    - 1-3: Do nothing
-    - 4: Use all actions to move in a random direction
-    - 5: Attack a random target; Do nothing if no one in range
-    - 6: Move/act normally
-- **Deafened**
-  - Cannot hear
-- **Frightened**
-  - Disadvantage on checks against the source
-  - Cannot move towards the source
-- **Grappled**
-  - Cannot move
-  - Combat checks against the grappled by the grappler have advantage
-  - Combat checks against the grappler by the grappled have disadvantage
+### Short Rest
+Immediately after a combat ends, if the character has a necessary item, a 10-minute rest may be taken and the item consumed in order to regain 1 hit point.
+The specifics of this item are based on GM preference, to coincide with the style of game being run.
+Some examples follow.
-  - Muscle check to escape
+- A bandage to bind wounds
-- **Poisoned**
-  - Disadvantage on all checks
-- **Prone**
-  - Melee combat checks against have advantage
-  - Ranged combat checks against have disadvantage
-  - Combat checks made have disadvantage
-  - Must spend an action to get up
-- **Stunned**
-  - Cannot move or speak
-  - Automatically fails saving throws
-  - Combat checks against have advantage
-  - If you begin your turn stunned, the only thing you can do is make a check.
-If successful, you are no longer stunned and may act normally beginning on your next turn.
+- A poultice to encourage healing and prevent infection
+- A strong drink to embolden the spirit and numb the pain